 the other tools to balance hormones and prepare the body for exercise

-If CFS/ME is a co-condition to your fibromyalgia, then reading the two articles here in the website on CFS research will help to create a more workable plan for exercise, rest, and nutrients to aid in avoiding the 'oxidative stress' that can accompany exertion.
+If you have CFS/ME as I do, then reading the two articles here in the website on CFS and research will help to create a more workable plan for exercise, rest, and nutrients to aid in avoiding the 'oxidative stress' that can accompany exertion.

 Also, for suggestions in better preparing the fibro body for exercise and reducing post exercise malaise, read more at Pre & Post Fibromyalgia Exercise Tips and follow on my fitness page, as a fellow fibro for almost 40 years, and trainer specializing in fibromyalgia, I certainly get the challenges.
 Fibro Fit People.